7 Stretches That Can Help Reduce Back Pain

 - Then, raise your shoulders and head.
 You should raise them backwards, trying to arch your spine.
-Above all, you should be trying to arch your middle and upper back.
+Mostly, you should be trying to arch your middle and upper back.
 You should feel your shoulder blades coming together.

 - Your movements should be slow and careful.

 This isn’t a circus act or an exercise for style.
-Rather, this is a great stretch for getting rid of pains in your spinal column.
+Rather, it’s a great stretch to help reduce back pain in your spinal column.

 - Lay face up on a yoga mat and leave your legs straight and together.
 Put your arms by your sides.

 - Turn your hips to the right and twist your knees to the left while keeping them together.

 - Try to keep both of your shoulders flat on the ground.